abstractfactory/rfc/spec10.md

 Nodes represent and entry in a `database` and is the supertype of all other objects. `database` may be anything from SQL to file-systems to in-memory data-structures.

-A group in meta-data is the equivalent of a folder on disk and a dataset a file.
+A group in metadata is the equivalent of a folder on disk and a dataset a file.

 Groups, like folders, MUST feature support for one or more datasets and/or groups; a dataset on the other hand MUST NOT contain groups or other datasets.